Abdullah-MRZA/Video-compression/README.md

 > [!CAUTION]
 > NOTE: this is still a **work in progress!!!**:
 > There is still a lot of work left to do, for a fully functional build.

+The project is undergoing a rewrite into rust.
+There are also a few experiments (in python).

-> At the moment, only MacOS and linux is supported, but support for windows is coming soon
+For the python build, only MacOS and linux is supported, but the Rust version should be fully cross-platform

 ## Supported Features